MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/take-snapshot-save-booking-hololens.md

 ---
 title: Take a photo in Dynamics 365 Remote Assist for a Dynamics 365 Field Service booking
-author: sophiasysun
+author: amaraanigbo
-description: Take a photo in Dynamics 365 Remote Assist and automatically save it to OneDrive to a Dynamics 365 Field Service booking ms.author: sopsun ms.date: 10/11/2020 ms.service: crm-online ms.topic: article ms.reviewer: krbjoran
+description: Take a photo in Dynamics 365 Remote Assist and automatically save it to OneDrive to a Dynamics 365 Field Service booking ms.author: soanigbo ms.date: 10/11/2020 ms.service: crm-online ms.topic: article ms.reviewer: v-bholmes
 ---

 # Take a photo and save it to a Dynamics 365 Field Service booking